 Historic England, Picturing England’s High Streets

-Open Call for Socially Engaged Photographer-in-Residence in Stoke town, Staffordshire (over two years)
+Open Call for Socially Engaged Photographer-in-Residence in Tower Hamlets (two years) supported by Photofusion

 Historic England is working with local people and partners through grant funding and sharing our skills to help breathe new life into high streets that are rich in heritage and full of promise.
 The High Streets Heritage Action Zones scheme, backed by government funding, aims to help with the recovery of local high streets from regenerating historic buildings to helping to engage local communities through art and cultural projects.
 The Cultural Programme, co-funded with The National Lottery Heritage Fund and supported by Arts Council England, has the goal of making the high street a more attractive, engaging and vibrant place for people to live, work and spend time.